 The program XPED uses the velocities and layer depths given in Table 3.1.
-This model does not include a surficial layer for sediments of the Hanford and Ringold Formations on the Hanford or Ringold sediments because most stations are located on basalt.
+This model does not include a surficial layer for the Hanford or Ringold sediments because most stations are located on basalt.
 Time corrections, which account for elevation, or local differences in the velocity model (i.e., stations on sedimentary layers), are determined empirically from sets of accurately-located earthquakes and explosions in the region.